 Introduction to microorganisms, their classification, structure, biochemistry, growth, control and their interactions with other organisms and the environment.
 Designed for biology, preprofessional, and prenursing (BSN) majors.
 This course may also include an optional field trip.
-CSU/UC qualifying profile from the math placement process.
+CSU/UC

 Plant Diversity and Ecology